 The Memorial Health Foundation supports The Dwaine & Cynthia Willett Children’s Hospital of Savannah at Memorial University Medical Center (MUMC) – the only children’s hospital in southeast Georgia.
-In February 2014, Memorial launched the Kids Only capital campaign, a $20-million, five-year campaign, led by chair Jackie Rabinowitz to open a stand-alone pediatric hospital in partnership with Novant Health.
+In February 2014, Memorial launched the Kids Only capital campaign, a $20-million, five-year campaign, led by chair Jackie Rabinowitz to open the region's first and only freestanding children's hospital.
 The facility will be named after generous donors Dwaine & Cynthia Willett of Savannah.
 We broke ground to begin construction for the Willett Children's Hospital on April 8, 2016.
-It will open in 2017.
+It will open in early 2018.

 The Willett Children's Hospital provides inpatient and outpatient services to children from birth through age 18.
 It is the home of the region’s only Level III neonatal intensive care nursery, a life-saving facility for critically ill or premature newborns.
 The Willett Children’s Hospital offers cancer treatment, pediatric surgery, special services for children with disabilities, and much more.
 When you make a gift to the Willett Children’s Hospital, you help ensure the health and well-being of children throughout the region.